iotricity/Tower300LCD/README.md

 ![Tower 300 Sand&Gravel LCD](img/LCDCutLowerEdge.jpg)

+If you don't want to modify the case, there's another frame in the 3D Files folder with "No Case Mod" in the filenames.
+This frame sticks out about 2 millimeters in front, but the edges are chamfered.

 ### The Display
 The display used is a 7.84" 1280x400 pixels display from WaveShare.
 Bought from eBay, seller "BuyDisplay", but they're also available on Amazon and many other webshops.
 Just make sure its the 7.84" display and not the 8" display, the latter will not fit in the opening of the cover.
 Be careful with the FPC-cable, it's very fragile and any folding or scratching can cause permanent damage.